The tropical momentum map: a classification of toric log symplectic manifolds: Toric log symplectic manifolds

-This generalization of a symplectic structure is the focus of our study, and we may characterize it as follows. \begin{defn} Let $M$ be a manifold with free divisor $Z$ and corresponding Lie algebroid $TM(-\log Z)$.
-A \emph{logarithmic symplectic form} is a closed logarithmic 2-form
+This generalization of a symplectic structure is the focus of our study and we characterize it as follows. \begin{defn} Let $M$ be a manifold with free divisor $Z$ and corresponding Lie algebroid $TM(-\log Z)$.
+A \textbf{log symplectic form} is a closed logarithmic 2-form